Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'The house elves refuse to give me anything else when I'm in the Great Hall, something to do with tradition, no matter what I do, whose cup I steal I always, always end up with this ruddy golden goblet,' and to prove his point Albus Dumbledore set down his Golden Goblet in front of Minerva and took her tea cup.
 Sipping from the cup, it changed with a little pop, mid-swallow, back into his golden goblet; the staff found his distress tremendously funny and were unsuccessful in hiding their mirth from the students.
 Minerva reached for his goblet, and taking it, took a sip experimentally, it didn't change or disappear, Dumbledore grumbled under his breath about house elves and being a slave to tradition.
 Sendar took the goblet from Minerva but immediately it slipped from his grasp and landed with a smack and a wobble back in front of Albus Dumbledore.

 'Obviously doesn't like Slytherins,' smirked Hawthorne, as Sendar scowled.

 'To go back to the original topic here, did any one else know that our young (and pretty) transfiguration professor was a novice?'
-Sendar received negative nods and knowing grins as Minerva began to feel a little nervous thinking about the initiation rituals of other institutions that she had endured.
+Sendar received negative nods and knowing grins as Minerva began to feel a little nervous thinking of the initiation rituals of other institutions.

 'Well I think this calls for the usual.
 How's everyone for Saturday night?'